Tips / Sunday March 1, 2026

 Though quantum computing attacks are rare occurrences for the moment, instances of such attacks will increase in the near future.
 Thus, many companies are investing in post-quantum encryption and cybersecurity protocols.

-Though AI has played a pivotal role in cybersecurity, it’s also one of the biggest cyber threats 2024.
-With the power of AI, hackers can optimize and scale their attacks without investing additional resources.
-This means smaller players can pose a significant threat despite having little resources and infrastructure to do it otherwise.
+Though AI has played a pivotal role in cybersecurity, it’s also one of the biggest cyber threats in 2026.
+With AI, hackers can optimize and scale their attacks without investing additional resources.
+This means smaller players can pose a significant threat despite having few resources and limited infrastructure.

-AI can also empower automated malware, as platforms such as ChatGPT can write codes quite well.
-This will eventually flood the cybercriminal world with less sophisticated but much more aggressive malware created by people with little to no understanding of programming.
+AI can also empower automated malware, as platforms such as ChatGPT can write code quite well.
+This will eventually flood the cybercriminal world with less sophisticated but much more aggressive malware created by people with little to no programming knowledge.

-As a result of AI, in 2023 alone, the number of email-delivered attacks increased by a staggering 86%.
+As a result of AI, the number of email-delivered attacks increased by a staggering 86% in 2023 alone.
 These numbers will only grow in 2024 and beyond, as cybercrimes require less knowledge and resources thanks to AI.

 Zero-Day Exploits

-Zero-day exploits are attacks directed at software, hardware, or firmware weaknesses that the developing team did not notice before the launch.
+Zero-day exploits are attacks targeting software, hardware, or firmware vulnerabilities that the development team did not detect before launch.
 The term “zero-day” refers to the unfortunate fact that vendors and developers have zero days to fix the problem, as malicious actors are already exploiting it.

 These attacks usually deal with patches, but unfortunately, they are pretty hard to mitigate.

-With the extreme competition in the SaaS industry, unfortunately, many software developers feel pressured to finish their products hastily.
+With the intense competition in the SaaS industry, many software developers feel pressured to rush their products.
 Thus, some oversights are unavoidable.
-That’s why zero-day attacks are constantly rising.
+That’s why zero-day attacks are constantly on the rise.
 In 2023 alone, they reached 97, which is not a significant number compared to the overall cybercrime, but shows an enhanced interest in exploiting these vulnerabilities – something that is quite troublesome, especially for SaaS developers.

 Unfortunately, however, these smart devices, which otherwise make our lives so much easier (and fun), are the weakest point in protecting our data and personal information.

-IoT attacks are directed at devices, buildings, or vehicles that operate through an internet connection.
-Naturally, this poses a bigger threat, as most of our information is stored on our PC or smartphone.
-These attacks are most often device spoofing, DDoS attacks, malware attacks, or eavesdropping.
+IoT attacks target devices, buildings, or vehicles that operate over an internet connection.
+Naturally, this poses a greater threat, as most of our information is stored on our PCs or smartphones.
+These attacks are most often device spoofing, DDoS, malware, or eavesdropping.

-These attacks are by far the most used, as over 77.9 million were reported in the first six months of 2023 alone.
-The trend shows that these numbers will only grow with the increase of smart devices and solutions to everyday activities.
+These attacks are by far the most common, with over 77.9 million reported in the first six months of 2023 alone.
+The trend shows that these numbers will only grow as smart devices and solutions become integrated into everyday activities.

 Knowing the threats is, without a doubt, the first step in preventing attacks on your and your client’s personal data.
 So, as a business owner, you have even more responsibility to understand these threats and try to mitigate them.